maks-rafalko/maks-rafalko.github.io/source/_posts/linux-windows-mac-performance.md

 Now, let's compare this tests suite with MacBook Pro 14" with M3 PRO processor and 36Gb RAM.

-Instead of Docker, I tried to use [OrbStack](https://orbstack.dev/), which is a drop-in replacement.
+In addition to Docker for Mac, I tried to use [OrbStack](https://orbstack.dev/), which is a drop-in replacement.

-Run the command
+With OrbStack, run the command

 ```bash
 docker compose exec php vendor/bin/paratest -p4 --runner=WrapperRunner